projectatomic/adb-vagrant-registration/README.md

 # vagrant-registration

-The vagrant-registration plugin supports new capabilities "register" and "unregister."
-The "register" event occurs during the "up" process, immediately after startup but before any provisioning (including built-in like rsync).
-The "unregister" event occurs during the "halt" process (which also is called during the "destroy" process) immediately before the instances goes down.
+vagrant-registration plugin for Vagrant allows developers to easily register their guests for updates on systems with a subscription model (like Red Hat Enterprise Linux).

-This allows developers to easily register their guests that use subscription model for updates, like Red Hat Enterprise Linux.
+This plugin would run *register* action on `vagrant up` before any provisioning and *unregister* on `vagrant halt` or `vagrant destroy`.
+The actions then call the registration capabilities that have to be provided for given OS.

 ## Installation

-Install as any other Vagrant plugin:
+Install vagrant-registration as any other Vagrant plugin:

 ```ruby
 vagrant plugin install vagrant-registration